glisak/Rhetos-wiki/Rhetos-DSL-syntax.md

 ### References

 * A reference to another statement is a list of the statement's identifiers (the feature's name), separated by a dot.
-In the example above, `Demo.Region` after `BelongTo` is a reference to the second entity.
+In the example above, `Demo.Region` after `BelongsTo` is a reference to the second entity.

 ## Comments